MatyasKriz/situace/README.md

 # Situace
-This is a simple Python script that fetches MZČR JSON info about the coronasituace in Czechia and posts it to Slack workspace.
+This is a simple Python script that fetches MZČR JSON info about the coronasituace in Czechia and posts it to a Slack workspace.

 ![](./res/screenshot.png)